starship/starship/docs/config/README.md

 threshold = 10
 style = 'bold red'

-[[battery.display]] # 'bold yellow' style and 💦 symbol when capacity is between 10% and 30%
+[[battery.display]] # 'bold yellow' style and 💦 symbol when capacity is between 10% and 30% and discharging threshold = 30
-threshold = 30
+when = 'discharging'
 style = 'bold yellow'
 discharging_symbol = '💦'